I am a fully qualified member of the Chartered Institute of Architectural Technologists (CIAT) and as a member adhere to the CIAT's Code of Conduct

-With over 30 years experience in Architecture I established GT Building Design in 2004 to specialise in residential design.
-Throughout these years I have had the privilege of designing beautiful new homes and extending / improving existing homes for my clients.
+With over 35 years experience in Architecture I established GT Building Design in 2004 to specialise in residential design.
+Throughout these years I have had the privilege of helping many others improve their homes by extending, converting their attics, making alterations and designing their new homes.
 I would welcome the opportunity to help you with your project.

 Before establishing GT Building Design I was employed as a Senior Architectural Technologist in three of Northern Ireland's leading Architectural Practices.
 During this period I worked on a variety of large commercial projects for clients such as:

 Marks and Spencer

 First Trust Bank

 My commitment to you

 Deciding to build a new house, extend or refurbish is a major decision that can be expensive and daunting.
 You will encounter a minefield of planning policies, building regulations, cost implications and design issues on even the smallest of projects.
 All of these will determine what you can do and how you go about doing it.
 I do understand the value and significance of your investment and will be committed to finding you the best approach to suit your needs by balancing good design and within budget.